S-500 missile system: Export

 In September 2021, Russian Deputy Prime Minister Yury Borisov said that India could be a prospective, and probably the first, S-500 customer.

-In September 2025, it was reported that India was interested in procuring some S-500 units after the stellar performance of its predecessor in Operation Sindoor.
+In September 2025, it was reported that India was interested in procuring some S-500 units due to the performance of its predecessor (the S-400) during the May 2025 India–Pakistan conflict.
+By October, reports stated that India was instead looking to purchase more S-400 missile system batteries instead.